Yemeni opposition doubts Saleh pledge to quit soon

 Saleh's speech may be intended to deflect criticism in the U.N.
 Security Council, which is due to be briefed on Yemen in coming days and could consider a resolution calling on Saleh to implement a power transfer deal.
 Opponents called it a ploy.

-"Saleh is a liar, nothing has changed since his speech," said Mohammed al-Asl, an organiser of protests by opponents of Saleh camped out in a central square in the capital Sanaa.
+"Saleh is a liar, nothing has changed since his speech," said Mohammed al-Asl, an organizer of protests by opponents of Saleh camped out in a central square in the capital Sanaa.

 "We're used to this type of thing now.
 He just says anything to fool his own people, the world, and everyone.
 We're not paying any attention to this."